 Outsole : J&FJ Baker Oak bark tanned leather with a fiddleback waist

 Insole : Flexible 5 mm channeled vegetable tanned leather, made in Tuscany, Italy by traditional slow chestnut pit tanning method

 Optional : Brass toe plates from Triumph

-The Founder's collection uses shoemaking techniques which are usually followed by bespoke shoemakers adapted to a factory setting.
+The Founder's Line uses shoemaking techniques which are usually followed by bespoke shoemakers adapted to a factory setting.
 Right from the 360-degree welt stitch to Goodyear welting directly to the leather insole.

-JR Branded Oak Bark Tanned Leather outsoles, Limited edition Upper Leathers from the Tanneries of Weinheimer, Du Puy, and Annonay, and with the option of adding metal toe taps.
+Oak Bark Tanned Leather outsoles from FJ Baker, Limited edition Upper Leathers from the Tanneries of Zonta, Weinheimer, Du Puy, and Annonay, and with the option of adding metal toe taps.